 Take Good Pictures

 People love to look at good, pretty pictures.
-If your pictures are blurry and unclear, nobody would even want to glance over at it.
+If your pictures are blurry and unclear, nobody would even want to glance over at them.
 They’ll just end up scrolling away.
 If you aren’t skilled at taking good pictures, that’s okay!
 Slowly along the way, you’ll eventually learn what works and what doesn’t.
 Get to know some travel photography tips and invest in a good camera if your smartphone doesn’t have a good one.

 Tell A Story